browserengineering/book/book/visual-effects.md

 We also have some related changes in `Tab`.
-First, we no longer need to pass around the scroll offset to the `execute` methods, or account for `CHROME_PX`, because we always draw the whole tab to the tab
+First, we no longer need to pass around the scroll offset to the `execute` methods, or account for `chrome_bottom`, because we always draw the whole tab to the tab
 surface:

 ``` {.python}